neon-commits01/financial-intelligence-system/README.md

 https://financial-intelligence-system-871346793913.asia-south1.run.app/docs

 Open the link, choose an endpoint, click **Try it out**, enter a headline, and click **Execute**.
+You need not specify the model name, **finbert** is the default model.
+If you want to change it then you need to add "model":"tfidf" below

 ### Single prediction